hannah-schurman/tanzania-water-pump-project/README.md

 Looking at the Classification Reports and different Scores for each model, it XGBoost and Random Forest have very similar results - Random Forest Classifier does a better job at predicting 1 (Functional Needs Repair) but overall XGBoost has just slightly better overall scores.
 Either one would be an acceptable model

 I chose Random Forest as the best model.
-It performed faster than XGBoost which is important for such a large dataset like this, but also it had less False Positive Predictions, which is what I was prioritizing tring to reduce.<br>
+It performed faster than XGBoost which is important for such a large dataset like this, but also it had less False Positive Predictions, which is what I was prioritizing trying to reduce.<br>

 <img src="images/final_rf.png"/>